aclysma/minimum/README.md

 ## Status

 This is probably more experimental than what most people are looking for.
 Unless you're looking for a totally blank slate with atelier assets and legion integrated, you'll probably be better off looking at something else.
-I'll likely keep using this project to prove out new ideas so I'll try to keep it building and up to date with the rest of the ecosystem.
+I plan to continue using this project to prove out new ideas, but I'm not updating it as regularly as many other projects.

 Please see the [docs](https://github.com/aclysma/minimum/blob/master/docs/index.md)!